Let's say you have an intensive workload that needs a ton of CPU horsepower and/or memory, and needs to run every night at 1am, and takes 2 hours.

 You'll also want to configure Omniscope Scheduler, or boot-time scripts, to execute the workload, unless you're controlling it manually.

-Finally, gracefully shut down the Omniscope Evo process / close the Omniscope Classic desktop app, and shut down the cloud instance, being sure to retain the primary OS disk on which Omniscope is installed and activated, and containing your workload configuration.
-You cannot delete this disk since you would lose your Omniscope activated license (without properly deactivating the license first; we only allow typically 3 deactivate/activate license transfer cycles).
+Finally, gracefully shut down the Omniscope Evo process / close the Omniscope Classic desktop app (unless you're suspending the instance), then shut down (or suspend) the cloud instance, being sure not to delete the VM.
+You cannot delete the VM and its disk since you would lose your Omniscope activated license (without properly deactivating the license first; we only allow typically 3 deactivate/activate license transfer cycles).

 The instance will still exist in your cloud console, but won't be costing you for the CPU and memory, since when normal cloud instances are shut down, behind the scenes, your cloud provider has released the CPU and memory into their pool for others to use.
-You'll still pay for the primary disk, but that's a tiny fraction of the cost for your high-CPU/memory instance.
+You'll still pay for storage (for disk + memory if suspended), but that's a tiny fraction of the cost for your high-CPU/memory instance.

 If you haven't automated starting Omniscope and running the workflow, log into the machine and kick it off.

-When it completes, gracefully shutdown Omniscope then the instance.
+When it completes, if shutting down the instance, first gracefully shutdown Omniscope.
+Then shutdown or suspend the instance.
 Again, both can be automated using shell scripting.

 At time of writing, here is an example cost breakdown for Google Compute Engine, which we primarily use at Visokio.
 Other cloud providers have similar typical costs but can't be directly compared because the pricing structures are different.